-Level 1 Level 2 Level 3 Level 4 Full Physical Partial Physical Verbal/Gestural Independent Able to Requires use of full Requires use of partial Requires use of complete task without physical supports physical supports from verbal/gestural direct support from from teacher (e.g., teacher (e.g., touching supports from teacher teacher. holding the the hand/shoulder) in in order to attend to a elbow/hand) in order order to attend to a task, as well as to to attend to a task, as task, as well as to complete the task. well as to complete complete the task. the task.
+Level 1 Level 2 Level 3 Level 4 Full Physical Requires use of full physical supports from teacher (e.g., holding the elbow/hand) in order to attend to a task, as well as to complete the task.
+Partial Physical Requires use of partial physical supports from teacher (e.g., touching the hand/shoulder) in order to attend to a task, as well as to complete the task.
+Verbal/Gestural Requires use of verbal/gestural supports from teacher in order to attend to a task, as well as to complete the task.
+Independent Able to complete task without direct support from teacher.